-When you’re ready to use your peppers, simply pop them into your pot.
-If you want to enjoy them raw, wait for them to thaw before using.
+When ready to use your peppers, simply pop them into your pot.
+If you want to enjoy them raw, wait for them to thaw before using them.

 How Long Do Bell Peppers Last?

 Let’s start with fresh whole green peppers.
 These last for 2-3 weeks in the fridge.
-Whole red peppers, orange peppers, and yellow peppers last between 1-2 weeks in the fridge.
+Whole red, orange, and yellow peppers last between 1-2 weeks in the fridge.

-Choosing to freeze your peppers, of any color, is the best option for long-term storage as they can last 4-6 months.
+Freezing your peppers of any color is the best option for long-term storage, as they can last 4-6 months.

 The Health Benefits of Bell Peppers

 Bell peppers are packed with nutrition.
-In general, bell peppers contain vitamin A, B6, K1, E, potassium, and folate.
-In particular, red bell peppers are one of the greatest sources of vitamin C. As well as being high in pro-vitamin A, which your body converts into vitamin A.
+In general, bell peppers contain vitamins A, B6, K1, E, potassium, and folate.
+In particular, red bell peppers are one of the most significant sources of vitamin C, as well as being high in pro-vitamin A, which your body converts into vitamin A.

 Bell peppers can also aid in eye health and anemia prevention.
 All the more reason to include them in your diet.

 Bell peppers belong to the capsicum family and are related to chili peppers.
-In fact, peppers can be dried and made into the spice paprika, with added ingredients.
+In fact, peppers can be dried and made into paprika with added ingredients.